 - Sit in a chair with bare feet.

 - With one foot, lift your big toe up and push your other four toes into the ground.

 - Next, push your big toe down and lift your other four toes off the ground.

 Don’t Let Foot Pain Trip You Up

 Give the above stretches and exercises a try and see if they help to alleviate the pain.
-If no improvement is seen after a few weeks, schedule an appointment with your local Airrosti provider and get a more customized treatment plan to get rid of your foot pain fast.
+If no improvement is seen after a few weeks, schedule an appointment with us at Airrosti and get a more customized treatment plan built for your individual needs.